 Two Directors have served as independent directors on the Board for more than nine years from the respective dates of their first appointment.
 They are Mr Lee Kheng Nam and Mr Ng Kai Wa.
-The Board had conducted a rigorous review on their status and determined Mr Lee Kheng Nam and Mr Ng Kai Wa are independent directors of the Company.
+The Board had conducted a rigorous review on their status, taking into consideration all other factors in accessing the independence of a Director.
+These factors include, inter alia, if the Director has any interest, business relationship and/or other material contractual relationship with the Group which could reasonably be perceived to compromise his independence and interfere with the exercise of his independent business judgement with a view to the best interests of the Group.
+After due and careful review, the Board had determined Mr Lee Kheng Nam and Mr Ng Kai Wa are independent directors of the Company.
 The Board is of the view that their more than nine years of service has not affected their objectivity.
 They have continued to demonstrate ability to exercise strong independent judgement and act in the interests of the Company.
 Further, having gained in-depth understanding of the business of the Group, Mr Lee Kheng Nam and Mr Ng Kai Wa provide the Company with the experience and knowledge of the industry.
 Their contributions will be valuable to the Company.